BreuerLab/wind-tunnel-Control-Daq/Benchtop-Test/Motor Driver/README.txt

 Unresolved
 -------------------------------------------------------------------------------
 Why is not 3200 ticks for one revolution?
 Instead it is closer to 53000.
+	It is actually 51200.
+Microsteps cannot be set for the AMP-43547 amplifier on the Galil DMC 4143.
+Instead the microsteps per step is fixed at 256.
+256*200 = 51200.
+Boy was that a pain to troubleshoot.

 Why are the gears skipping?
 Are they not separated correctly?
+	Yes, we've ordered a gearbox to correct this.